-- 1. Slide tackling is not allowed. - 2.
-Substitutions are allowed on all throw-ins.
-Coaches must not abuse this special rule by using substitutions to delay the game. - 3.
+- 1. Slide tackling is not allowed. - Substitutions are allowed by both teams on all throw-ins regardless of possession.
+Coaches must not abuse this special rule by using substitutions to delay the game.
+Referees have the authority to refuse substitutions. - 3.
+No head balls allowed U12 and younger. - 4.
 Teams including all coaches, players and fans are to stay on opposite sides of the field.